zhannicholas/NZ-Site/content/posts/reading_notes/sicp_in_python/building_abstractions_with_functions.md

 toc: true
 ---
 ## 1.1 Introduction
-The nature of computers is described in [Stanford’s introductory course](http://www.stanford.edu/class/cs101/code-introduction.html) as:
+The nature of computers is described in [Stanford's introductory course](http://www.stanford.edu/class/cs101/code-introduction.html) as:

 *The fundamental equation of computers is: **`computer = powerful + stupid`***.